Travelin' Light (J. J. Cale song)

 "Travelin' Light" is a song written and recorded by the Tulsa musician J.J.
 Cale.
 It was released in September 1976 on Cale's fourth studio album Troubadour under Shelter Records.
 It was also released as a single the same year.
 It was later covered by the British guitarist Eric Clapton for his 2001 studio album Reptile and helped to promote both the song and studio album on which "Travelin' Light" was first released.
-Athens, Georgia band Widespread Panic also covered it on their debut album.
+Athens, Georgia band Widespread Panic also covered it on their debut album, and it has continued to be a mainstay of their live show ever since.

 Original recording

 Cale recorded the song in 1976 and released it in September 1976 on his studio album Troubadour and it was also released as a single by Shelter Records the same year.
 Cale's recording was produced by Audie Ashworth and is two minute and 50 second long.
 Critics from the music website Alltime Records reviewed the recording: "'Travelin' Light', with its funky James Burton–style guitar that Jimmy Page tried to copy on "The Crunge", along with great xylophones to fill out the sound – it moves and cooks and rolls and rocks and has just an absolutely earthy quality".
 The song was released as a part of various compilation albums, including 20th Century Masters – The Millennium Collection: The Best of J.J.
 Cale (2002), The Ultimate Collection (2004), and Classic Album Selection (2013).
 JJ Cale's version of his own "Travelin' Light" was played to awaken the crews of the Atlantis Space Shuttle and International Space Station preceding their spacewalk early on Friday May 21, 2010.